-As someone who is simultaneously baffled and fascinated by the everyday world, my practice allows me to explore the questions that niggle at the back of my mind.
-Often, my questions focus on the entanglement of people with place, particularly at a local level, and our relationship with our surroundings.
-I wonder if art processes can challenge and open up environmental thought in a playful way.
+As someone who is simultaneously baffled and fascinated by the everyday world, my artistic activity allows me to think through the questions that niggle at the back of my mind.
+Often these questions focus on the entanglement of people, process and place.

 Recently I’ve been thinking about how we perceive and understand the barely visible and less considered processes and materials that exist within our surroundings.